 Steve, Shannon and I proceed by following her example.
 Lauren still stood to the side doing nothing aside from reading and instructing us from the textbook.
 Then we prompted Sarah to join.
 She stepped up to the cadaver, started nervously cutting, before abruptly blurting, “sorry” as her faced turned pale white and she rushed to the bathroom.
 She was not equipped to explore you, at least not yet.
 You made her sick.
 However, the three of us continued.
 The fat came off the body much quicker than it did when we were apprehensively using our tiny utensils.
 We tore through the flub and started to expose the treasured muscles.
 And then it was over.
 We were told to finish up, squirt some fluid over the body, cover it, wash our hands and instruments, and go home to study.

-I changed, washed up, and went home with a sharp sense of hunger after inhaling the formaldehyde preserving formula for hours.
-I made myself a sandwich.
+I changed, washed up, and went home with a sharp sense of hunger after inhaling the formaldehyde formula for hours.
+I made myself a sandwich – ham, turkey, cheese, lettuce on wheat.
 I grabbed the sandwich, raised it towards my mouth and took a big bite.
 To my disgust, your scent lingered on my fingers after I’d left your presence.
 I wore gloves and washed my hands afterwards, but that scent didn’t leave.
-If the smell were a candle, it’d be called “death in a petri dish”.
+If the smell were a candle, it’d be called “death in a petri dish“.
 And when I took a bite into that ham and turkey sandwich, all I could smell was you, and all I could see were the images you showed me of human flesh.
-The turkey and ham, two meats I commonly eat on sandwich, resembled less of a tasty lunchtime meal and more of dead human body.
+The turkey and ham, two meats I commonly eat on sandwiches, tasted like dead human body.
 I lost my appetite, put down my sandwich in disgust, and washed my hands with soap and hot water for ten minutes.

 Once the first date jitters had worn off, spending time with you became easier.
 The fat was removed.
 We dissected and examined the erector spinae, the latissimus dorsi, and the rhomboid muscles among others.
 We traced their bony origins to their insertions.
 We quizzed ourselves on each muscle.
 We went home and reviewed the actions of each muscle.
 We found the nerves, tiny little white cords that transmitted electrical signals throughout the body to initiate physiological actions.
 We studied them.
 We studied the vertebral bones.
 We found the little arteries and followed them towards the muscles they supplied with blood and nutrients.
 We read our textbooks and learned clinical correlations of musculoskeletal back anatomy, such as the winged scapula, herniated discs, and pinched nerves.
 I was learning.
 You were the teacher and I was the student.
 And I was beginning to appreciate our relationship.